NeST-BO: Fast Local Bayesian Optimization via Newton-Step Targeting of Gradient and Hessian Information: EXPERIMENT DETAILS

-To complement the performance versus iteration plots in Figure \ref{fig:main results} in the main text, Figure~\ref{fig:violin-final} summarizes, for each benchmark, the empirical distribution of the \textit{final} best-found objective across replicates and methods.
-Each panel corresponds to one task (title shows name and dimensionality).
+To complement the performance-versus-iteration plots in Figure~\ref{fig:main results} in the main text, Figure~\ref{fig:violin-final} summarizes, for each benchmark, the empirical distribution of the \textit{final} best-found objective across replicates and methods.
+Each panel corresponds to one task.
 Within a panel, one violin plot per method shows the distribution of final outcomes; interior dashed lines denote empirical quartiles (median in the middle).
-All y-axes are in the native objective scale used throughout the paper (negative is better for all tasks).
+All y-axes are in the native objective scale (negative is better for all tasks).
+To provide a compact numerical summary consistent with the main text, Tables~\ref{tab:final-synth20}--\ref{tab:final-ant-leukemia} report the median with interquartile range (IQR) (difference between upper and lower quartile) in parentheses for the same final outcomes (10 replicates per method).

+To complement these descriptive statistics with a paired significance check, we additionally report one-sided paired Wilcoxon signed-rank tests, e.g., \citep{woolson2007wilcoxon} comparing NeST-BO (and NeST-BO-sub) to each baseline on the per-seed final best objective (Tables~\ref{tab:wilcox-synth20}--\ref{tab:wilcox-sub-hd-extra}).
+For each task and comparator, the test is applied to the matched differences in terminal outcomes (NeST variant minus baseline) and evaluates whether these paired differences are systematically negative, without assuming normality of the differences.
+Overall, the Wilcoxon results largely agree with the separation seen in the violin plots (Figure \ref{fig:violin-final}) and the gaps in the median (IQR) tables (Tables~\ref{tab:final-synth20}--\ref{tab:final-ant-leukemia}): most comparisons indicate statistically significant improvements for a NeST variant, with a small number of marginal or non-significant cases where methods are not statistically different at termination (beyond a standard p-value of 0.05).